danielbachhuber/gutenberg-plugin-compatibility/README.md

 * "Tested version" is the plugin version, not the Gutenberg version.
 This should be automatically populated when the sandbox is created.
 * If you can find some official conversation about Gutenberg compatibility for the plugin, please include that link as well.

-Hit "Submit" to save your results, and then click "Create New Test Environment" to launch an environment with a different plugin.
+Double-check all of the data you've entered.
+Once you're satisfied hit "Submit" to save your results, and then click "Create New Test Environment" to launch an environment with a different plugin.

 ## Meta